 - Meeting assignments – You are given five years

 - Average time to completion – About two years

 Timeframes for completing NCA exams

-- Registration – Opens three months before exam dates
+- Registration – Opens six to eight weeks before exam dates

-- Exams – Take place four times a year, in January, April/May, August and October (see our Exam Schedule)
+- Exams – Take place twelve times a year or once each month, (see our Exam Schedule)

 - Exam results – Available 10 to 12 weeks after the last exam scheduled